Heatstroke

 - Electrolyte drinks can be helpful for replenishing salt if you’re sweating a lot, although adequate food intake usually is sufficient for this.
 (Be mindful of sports drinks with caffeine or loads of sugar in them.)

-Note: There have been some cases of hyponatremia deaths (drinking too much water) at EDM events where the individual incorrectly believed that drinking water would reduce the unpleasant effects of a negative drug experience.
+There have been some cases of hyponatremia deaths (drinking too much water) at music events, where the individual incorrectly believed that drinking water would reduce the unpleasant effects of a negative drug experience.
 Panic about being in life-threatening danger, along with the belief that drinking lots of water is the solution to overheating, may have played a role in these deaths.
-It’s important to remember that water is not an antidote to any psychoactive drug, and that nobody should drink more than 3-4 cups (~1-1.2 L) an hour.

 Some People Are More Susceptible than Others